sepisoad/sqt/readme.md

 - ✅ `decode`: use this to decode a .LMP file into a .qoi image
 - ✅ `encode`: use this to encode a .qoi image into a .LMP file

 * ~this command automatically encodes a non-indexed PNG file into a lump file, converting its colors to the standard Quake palette using an approximation technique.
-No additional steps are required from the user, bellow is an example of the indexd version of the SQT qoi logo:~ this might not be true since dropping png in favour of qoi format
+No additional steps are required from the user, bellow is an example of the indexd version of the SQT qoi logo:~ this feature is dropped (temporarily after dropping png support)

 ![logo](docs/sqt_idx.png)